 The transition in culture that ensued proceeded along many lines.
 At this conference we are concerned to explore and document the details and specific contours of these processes for Canada's first Ukrainians.
 In what follows are three interrelated sets of changes that would have a powerful impact on the nature of the possibilities and conditions of cultural evolution for Baba's children.
 In a broad sense, the interrelated factors defined the stage for the cultural evolution of the first immigration.
-And given that this immigration provided the social and cultural infrastructure for subsequent immigrations, the context of the first immigration's cultural life and its determinants would have a long-range effect on subsequent cultural growth.
+And given that this immigration provided the social and cultural infrastructure for subsequent immigrations, the context of the first immigration's cultural growth.